Skip to content

 just format-check # Check formatting without modifying

-just test # Run all tests with pytest
+just test # Run unit tests with pytest

 just docs-build # Build mkdocs locally